LD4/entity_metadata_management/docs/0.1/index.md

 Reference: [OrderedCollectionPage][org-w3c-activitystreams-coretype-orderedcollectionpage] description
 {:.reference}

 A _Change Set_{:.term} is an Activity Streams Ordered Collection Page resource identifying individual _Entity Change Activities_{:.term}, which are resources that have been created, modified, or deprecated.
-It may additionally identifying preceding or subsequent _Change Sets_{:.term} for automated crawling.
+It may additionally help with identifying preceding or subsequent _Change Sets_{:.term} for automated crawling.

 Each time a set of changes is published, changes _MUST_{:.strong-term} be released in at least one _Change Set_{:.term}.
 Changes _MAY_{:.strong-term} be published across multiple _Change Sets_{:.term}.
 For example, a site may decide that each _Change Set_{:.term} will have at most 50 changes and if that maximum is exceeded during the release time period, then a second _Change Set_{:.term} will be created.